stonks2midi/stonks2midi/README.md

 >
 > _- Josh_

-> We can have have McDonalds playing the guitar
+> We can have have McDonalds playing the guitar.
 >
 > _- Also Josh_

-> wetherspoons is immortal
+> Wetherspoons is immortal.
 >
 > _- William_

-> we have lots of stonks
+> We have lots of stonks.
 >
 > _- Also William_